NeoCloud/NeoNetwork/README.md

 # NeoNetwork
 A useless VPN network ready for peering!
-**WARNING:** This network is not interconnected to DN42 yet
 Git Repo. [here](https://git.neocloud.tw)
 Pull requests are welcomed!
 Working language: `zh_* / en_*`
-Telegram Group invitation link available at TXT record of `join-telegram.neocloud.tw`

 ## IXs